 This report is also distinct in the attention it gives to SEL programming in OST settings.
 Out-of-school youth development programs such as 4-H, Outward Bound, Boys and Girls Clubs, etc. have long been the primary settings for promoting adolescent social and emotional development; however, few evidence-based SEL programs have been specifically designed for OST contexts, particularly for middle and high schoolers.
-Yet there are many reasons to believe that a more explicit partnership between SEL and OST programs might benefit youth, not the least of which is that many emerging best practices in the field of afterschool and OST programs that are designed for, have been used in, or provide comprehensive activities or adaptations for OST settings.
+Yet there are many reasons to believe that a more explicit partnership between SEL and OST programs might benefit youth, not the least of which is that many emerging best practices in the field of afterschool and OST programming align with the central goals of SEL.
+For that reason, we include program profiles for 11 SEL programs that are designed for, have been used in, or provide comprehensive activities or adaptations for OST settings.
 We also provide a set of guiding principles and considerations to help OST programs select or adapt in-school SEL programs for their own settings, with special consideration for how to enhance coordination across in- and out-of-school time (see Chapter 2: A Focus on Out-of-School Time).